With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreHolbrook Counseling Center is a mental health clinic in Mundelein, Illinois, located at 998 East Maple Street, 60060.
 Holbrook Counseling Center offers outpatient treatment.
-Holbrook Counseling Center provides couples/family therapy, cognitive behavioral therapy and group therapy to seniors 65 or older, young adults and adults.
+Holbrook Counseling Center provides individual psychotherapy, group therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.

 Learn MoreAllendale Association Bradley Counseling Center/gurnee is a mental health clinic in Gurnee, IL, located at 5465 Grand Avenue, Suite 101, 60031 zip code area.
 Allendale Association Bradley Counseling Center/gurnee provides outpatient treatment.
-Allendale Association Bradley Counseling Center/gurnee offers couples/family therapy, trauma therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
+Allendale Association Bradley Counseling Center/gurnee offers individual psychotherapy, trauma therapy and group therapy to young adults, adults and seniors 65 or older.
 Additional services offered at Allendale Association Bradley Counseling Center/gurnee include court-ordered outpatient treatment and family psychoeducation.

 Learn MoreAlexian Bros Center For Mental Health is a mental health treatment center in Arlington Heights, IL, located at 3436 North Kennicott Avenue, Suite 114, 60004 zip code area.
-Alexian Bros Center For Mental Health provides outpatient treatment and partial hospitalization/day treatment.
-Alexian Bros Center For Mental Health offers couples/family therapy, cognitive behavioral therapy and group therapy to adults, seniors 65 or older and young adults.
-Alexian Bros Center For Mental Health also supports people with serious mental illness, children/adolescents with serious emotional disturbance and transitional age young adults.
-Additional services at Alexian Bros Center For Mental Health consist of family psychoeducation, illness management and recovery and case management.
+Alexian Bros Center For Mental Health provides partial hospitalization/day treatment and outpatient treatment.
+Alexian Bros Center For Mental Health offers couples/family therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
+Alexian Bros Center For Mental Health also supports transitional age young adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services at Alexian Bros Center For Mental Health consist of court-ordered outpatient treatment, case management and chronic disease/illness management.

 Learn MoreZion Apartment Program/cila is one of mental health facilities in Zion, Illinois, located at 2905 Willow Lane, Apartment C-1, 60099 zip code.
 Zion Apartment Program/cila provides residential treatment.
-Zion Apartment Program/cila provides cognitive behavioral therapy, group therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Zion Apartment Program/cila provides psychotropic medication, cognitive behavioral therapy and couples/family therapy to adults, young adults and seniors 65 or older.
 Zion Apartment Program/cila also supports people requiring dual diagnosis treatment.
-Additional services provided at Zion Apartment Program/cila include case management, housing services and supported housing.
+Additional services provided at Zion Apartment Program/cila include supported housing, case management and housing services.

 Learn MoreCenter For Discovery Glenview is a mental health clinic in Glenview, IL, located at 3737 Lawson Road, 60026 zip code area.
 Center For Discovery Glenview provides residential treatment.
-Center For Discovery Glenview offers dialectical behavior therapy, couples/family therapy and psychotropic medication to children / adolescents.
+Center For Discovery Glenview offers psychotropic medication, cognitive behavioral therapy and individual psychotherapy to children / adolescents.
 Center For Discovery Glenview also supports patients with eating disorders.
-Additional services offered at Center For Discovery Glenview include case management, diet and exercise counseling and family psychoeducation.
+Additional services offered at Center For Discovery Glenview include diet and exercise counseling, housing services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.